-But coverage itself isn't the goal.
-100% line coverage with zero branch coverage — this is an illusion of security.
-Real story: a token contract with tests for transfer and mint, but no test for transfer(address(0), amount).
-On mainnet deployment after three days — a bug with token loss.
-The line was covered, the branch wasn't.
+But coverage alone is not the goal.
+100% line coverage with zero branch coverage is an illusion of safety.
+Real case: a token contract with tests for transfer and mint, but no test for transfer(address(0), amount).
+On deployment, three days later — a bug with token loss.
+Line covered, branch not.
+This is a typical error in smart contract unit testing: testing only happy path.

-Two years ago, most projects wrote tests in JavaScript/TypeScript via Hardhat + Chai.
+Previously, most projects wrote tests in JavaScript via Hardhat + Chai.
 It worked.
 But Foundry changed the standard.

 Speed.
-Foundry compiles and runs tests natively via EVM implementation in Rust (revm).
-A test suite of 200 tests — 4-8 seconds vs 45-90 seconds on Hardhat.
-For TDD, this is fundamental.
+Foundry compiles and runs tests natively via an EVM implementation in Rust (revm).
+A test suite of 200 tests — 4-8 seconds versus 45-90 seconds on Hardhat.
+For TDD, this is crucial.
+Foundry is 5-10 times faster than Hardhat.

 Fuzz testing out of the box.
 Any function with parameters becomes a fuzz test: